Looking for an easy way to make homemade birthday cards from toddlers? Check out this easy trick – perfect for card making with toddlers.

 Using Patterned Scrapbook Paper for Toddler Cards

-After making cards for all the August birthdays, I was running low on paintings, so I substituted printed scrapbook paper (here is a similar one) that looked like a cupcake wrapper.
+After making cards for all the summer birthdays, I was running low on paintings, so I substituted printed scrapbook paper (here is a similar one) that looked like a cupcake wrapper.

 The greeting card turned out so cute that I wished I thought of it sooner 🙂